 Scars from robotic right adrenalectomy for a 8.5 cm adrenal angiomyolipoma in a 78 kg woman

 - bleeding.
-Blood loss is generally low (< 100 ml) but in the event of major bleeding from large vessel injury, blood transfusion may be needed.
+Blood loss is generally low (< 100 ml) but in the event of excess bleeding, blood transfusion may be needed.

-- blood pressure fluctuations For functional tumours, especially pheochromocytoma and Conn’s syndrome, a sudden drop in blood pressure can occur once the adrenal vein is ligated.
-In addition, for pheochromocytoma, the blood pressure can rise to dangerous levels during handling of the tumour.
-Such fluctuations in blood pressure can be severe enough to cause strokes and heart attacks.
+- blood pressure fluctuations.
+This applies to functional tumours, especially pheochromocytoma and Conn’s syndrome, where a sudden drop in blood pressure can occur once the adrenal vein is ligated.
+In addition, for pheochromocytoma, the blood pressure can rise to dangerous levels while handling of the tumour during dissection.
+Such fluctuations in blood pressure can cause major strokes and heart attacks.